segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Today, any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.

-- **Mutated events** - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment's internal archives and is reflected in Data Lakes.
+- **Mutated events** - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment's internal archives and is reflected in your data lake.
 For example, if you used Protocols to mutate the event `product_id` to be `productID`, then the event appears in both Data Lakes and Warehouses as `productID`.

 - **Blocked events** - If a Protocols Tracking Plan blocks an event, the event is not forwarded to any downstream Segment destinations, including Data Lakes.
 However events which are only marked with a violation _are_ passed to Data Lakes.